-Perhaps it can be thought of as being appropriate since the impetus for the formation of the Foundation was founded in the knowledge and love of the Bluebird recordings that took place in downtown Aurora during 1937 and 1938.
+Perhaps it can be thought of as being appropriate that we would locate in Aurora since the impetus for the formation of the Foundation was founded in the knowledge and love of the Bluebird recordings that took place in downtown Aurora during 1937 and 1938.

-The growth and significance of the Blues on the Fox festival, which was an huge factor in the development of the valley’s premier outdoor music venue named RiverEdge Park located just north of downtown Aurora.
+The growth and significance of the Blues on the Fox festival was a huge factor in the development of the valley’s premier outdoor music venue named RiverEdge Park located just north of downtown Aurora.
 The Blues on the Fox festival was a playground for the members of the Foundation before the Foundation became a Foundation!

 Since our formation in 2014, we have “helped” with the music part of the Blues on the Fox festival and have worked with Batavia MainStreet and Water Street Studios in the creation of another blues festival called the Blues & Roots on Water Street festival.
 We have sponsored Singer/Songwriter Workshops and have conducted seminars and lectures at Fox Valley area libraries and Fermilab in Batavia.

 The Foundation is currently (2020) in the midst of developing a Music Education program that includes, in part, a Living Music History Video project and the creation of a Fox Valley Music Encyclopedia to be distributed on line, for all to see, and by way of hard copy formats to educational institutions.